Kaiser-Yang/t-SNE/README.md

 # RESULT

-The result of one random experiment:
+The result of one random experiment (this figure is a `gif` file, which makes it possible to restart by saving it or opening it in a new tab) :

 ![result](./result.gif)